When it comes to driving neuro-inclusion, every organisation has different challenges.

 Organisations are still required to find workable solutions that are reasonable to the circumstances.

-Often, these adaptations don’t just benefit neurodiverse staff but everyone.
+Often, these adaptations don’t just benefit staff with neuro-differences, but everyone.
 We are all different, and our needs change over time.

 And organisations need to lead on change management.
 To develop alongside their people, maintain engagement and earn their loyalty.